krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 - Use metrics to monitor your memory, CPU, replica lag, and storage usage ( Amazon CloudWatch)
 - Scale up your DB instance when you are approaching storage capacity limits
+  - brief downtime is required for most engines.
+  - RDS performs a reboot to apply the new instance class.
+  - Downtime typically lasts 1–5 minutes, sometimes longer for large instances.
 - Enable automatic backups
+  - No downtime in most cases
+  - If you are turning backups on for an instance that previously had them disabled, RDS may require a brief I/O suspension while configuring backups
 - If your client application is caching the Domain Name Service (DNS) data of your DB instances, set a time-to-live (TTL) value of less than 30 seconds.
 The underlying IP address of a DB instance can change after a failover.
 Caching the DNS data for an extended time can thus lead to connection failures.
 - Test failover for your DB instance to understand how long the process takes
 - Memory: allocate enough RAM so that your working set resides almost completely in memory.
 The working set is the data and indexes that are frequently in use on your instance.